annebrown/content-data/content/1.frameworks/mkdocs/index.md

 ---
 title: MkDocs
 description: Docs-based SSG, written in Python
-hide:
-  - toc
 ---

-## Description

-My Notes on MkDocs, {{ description }}

-MkDocs, with its rich set of [add-ons](../mkdocs/add-ons/index.md), provides a feature-rich, well-documented framework for deploying documention-based static sites.
+MkDocs and its [add-ons](../mkdocs/add-ons/index.md), provides a framework for deploying documention-based static sites.

-After evaluating alternatives, such as Hugo, Jeykll, Gatsby, and Next.js, MkDocs was faster to learn and deploy.
-Other SSGs may have more features, but were either underdocumented or reviewing their documentation was like drinking water from a firehose.
-MkDocs's specific focus and design make it my choice for a highly customizable, rapid, efficient and painless SSG.
+MkDocs is quick to learn and deploy.
+It's specific focus and design make it suitable for a customizable, rapid, efficient and SSG.
+While it doesn't require as much coding knowledge as some other framweorks, it also offers less control over the layout.

 !!! warning